Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Related Work

 For the English binary classification single word track, the organizers reported the performance by all teams per domain.
-Team CAMB obtained the best performance for the three domains: 0.8736 F1-score on News, 0.8400 F1-score on WikiNews, and 0.8115 F1-scores on Wikipedia.
+Team CAMB obtained the best performance for the three domains: 0.8736 F1-score on News, 0.8400 F1-score on WikiNews, and 0.8115 F1-score on Wikipedia.
 We observed that for all teams the performance on the News domain was generally substantially higher than the performance obtained in the two other domains.
-Several teams used the opportunity to compare multiple approaches for this task and many of them reported that traditional machine learning classifiers obtained higher performance than deep neural networks \cite{syspaper4,syspaper2}.
+Several teams used the opportunity to compare multiple approaches for this task and many of them reported that traditional machine learning classifiers were more accurate than deep neural networks \cite{syspaper4,syspaper2}.